 The default DS server certificate only has the hostname you supplied at setup time, and

 SubjectAlternativeNameattribute; however, certificate hostname validation is strict.

-Import the DS certificate into the new truststore:
+Import the DS server certificate into the new truststore:

 To configure the truststore in Apache Tomcat so that AM can access it, append the truststore settings to the

 Refer to your specific container’s documentation for information on configuring truststores.